Robin-WZQ/T2IShield/README.md

 </div>

-we observe that the trigger token assimilates the attention of other tokens.
+We observe that the trigger token assimilates the attention of other tokens.
 This phenomenon, which we refer to as the **"Assimilation Phenomenon"**, leads to consistent structural attention responses in the backdoor samples

 ## 🧭 Getting Start